bevyengine/rfcs/rfcs/41-ui-navigation.md

 * **Prioritized**:
   An entity that was previously `Active` from a branch of the menu tree that is currently not focused.
-When focus comes back to the `NavMenu` containing this `Focusable`, the `Prioritized` element will be the `Focused` entity.
+When focus comes back to the `MenuSetting` containing this `Focusable`, the `Prioritized` element will be the `Focused` entity.
 * **Focused**:
   The currently highlighted/used entity, there is only a single focused entity.